ArthurVasseur/CSharpIndroductionForUnity/README.md

 # Introduction
 In this workshop you will create your first space shooter in C#.
-You will use an engine who looks like Unity.
+You will use an engine that looks like Unity.

 # Installation